-A Strategic Flood Risk Assessment (SFRA) for West Lancashire has been carried out in consultation with the Environment Agency.
+The Council has carried out a Strategic Flood Risk Assessment (SFRA) in consultation with the Environment Agency.

 The assessment has been carried out as a two-stage process, made up of: